mtlynch/mtlynch.io/content/posts/digitizing/index.md

 ## Tips for anyone about to try this

 * Capture as much metadata as possible
+  * Labels on the tapes might turn out to be handy
+  * Keep a record of which clip came from which tape and in what order
 * It will be *really* difficult and expensive for you to achieve the same quality capture as a company that does dedicated video digitization (but steer clear of XX company)
 * Capture as much of the data in an application-agnostic format
   * Clip descriptions, time codes, dates, etc.